Guide

 • Use insurance if you have full glass coverage — almost always the right move.

-• Compare ≥2 quotes, and ask each shop whether ADAS calibration is included.
+• Compare at least two quotes, and ask each shop whether ADAS calibration is included.

-• Avoid shops that quote without your VIN — they cannot know which of your vehicle's 2–4 windshield variants you need.
+• Avoid shops that quote without your VIN — they can’t know which of your vehicle’s windshield variants you actually need.

 What This Looks Like at Ocean Auto Glass

-We service Lakewood NJ, Monsey NY, and Monroe NY with the same pricing model:
+We serve Lakewood NJ, Monsey NY, and Monroe NY with the same pricing model:

 • Glass + labor + mobile install + ADAS calibration are quoted as one all-in number.

-• We tell you both the cash price and the insurance price.
+• We tell you both the cash price and the insurance price so you can choose.

-• We handle the Safelite redirect so you do not have to.
+• We handle the Safelite redirect so you don’t have to.

 • Same-day service on most popular Toyota, Honda, and Subaru vehicles.